Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: Experiments

 \subsection{Setup}

 We demonstrate the utility of our tool by comparing the released speech processors (\S\ref{sec:speech_proc}).
-Specifically, we include \textit{i)} the sliding window with both Canary v2 and Seamless medium v1,\footnote{We also experimented with Seamless large v2 but obtained inferior results (see Appendix \ref{app:seamless2large}).} \textit{ii)} the VAD wrapper with sliding window as underlying processor (which we include only for Seamless medium v1 for brevity), and \textit{iii)} StreamAtt with Seamless medium v1.
-For the sliding window and VAD wrapper, we slide the window by 2s.\footnote{We tested 1s, 2s, and 3s on the dev set and chose 2s as it gave the best quality/latency trade-off.} For the sliding window approach, we vary the window length (8, 10, 12, 14 seconds) to obtain different operating points in terms of quality and latency.
-For the VAD wrapper, instead, we use 14s as window lenght and we vary the VAD probability threshold (from 0.3 to 0.6), which controls whether to be more conservative (lower values) or more aggressive (higher values) in considering audio as non-speech and filtering it out.
+Specifically, for both Canary v2 and Seamless medium v1,\footnote{We also experimented with Seamless large v2 but obtained inferior results (see Appendix \ref{app:seamless2large}).} we include \textit{i)} retranslation sliding window, \textit{ii)} the VAD wrapper with retranslation sliding window as underlying processor, and \textit{iii)} incremental StreamAtt.
+For the sliding window and VAD wrapper, we slide the window by 2s.\footnote{We tested 1s, 2s, and 3s on the dev set and chose 2s as it gave the best quality/latency trade-off.} For the sliding window approach, we vary the window length (8, 10, 12, 14 seconds) to obtain different operating points in terms of quality and latency and maintain the VAD probability threshold fixed at 0.1.
+For the VAD wrapper, instead, we use 14s as window lenght and we vary the VAD threshold from 0.3 to 0.6, which controls whether to be more conservative (lower values) or more aggressive (higher values) in considering audio as non-speech and filtering it out.
 Lastly, for StreamAtt, we use speech chunks of 1s, and we vary the cutoff frame with 2, 4, 6, and 8 to get different latency-quality trade-offs.
+A single NVIDIA A40 40GB is used for all the inferences.

-As data, we leverage the 8 language pairs (en$\rightarrow$de,es,fr,it,nl,pt,ro,ru) of the widespread MuST-C dataset \citep{di-gangi-etal-2019-must} and we process the entire talks in the test set (each lasting $\sim$10 minutes).
-Popular ST corpora, such as CoVoST2 \citep{wang2020covost} and FLEURS \citep{conneau2023fleurs}, are not employed in the experiments as they contain sentence-level audios (lasting few seconds), which are not representative of real use cases with long audio streams.
-For quality and latency metrics (\S\ref{sec:eval}), we use as references the sentence-level texts.
+As data, we leverage the 8 language pairs (en$\rightarrow$de,es,fr,it,nl,pt,ro,ru) of the widespread MuST-C dataset \citep{di-gangi-etal-2019-must} and we process the entire TED talks in the test set (each lasting $\sim$10 minutes).
+As an additional test set, we employ MCIF \citep{papi2026mcif}, consisting of scientific presentations of $\sim$5-6 minutes each covering en$\rightarrow$de,it,zh and featuring additional difficulties compared to MuST-C including different recording qualities, accents, and domain-specific terminology.
+We do not rely on popular ST corpora, e.g., CoVoST2 \citep{wang2020covost} and FLEURS \citep{conneau2023fleurs}, as they contain sentence-level audios (lasting few seconds), which are not representative of real use cases of long audio streams.